 Passionate Italian craftsmanship and hours of manual work are at the core of Campomaggi’s accessories.
 The A/W 20-21 collection has several distinct lines.
 ‘Agnese’ offers timeless structured cross-body styles inspired by an old bag beloved by the designer’s mother.
-‘Bella di Notte’ features embellishments including luxury studs with golden bezels and black stones which contrast beautifully with the aged leather.
+‘Bella di Notte’ features embellishments including luxury studs with golden bezels and black stones, which contrast beautifully with the aged leather.
 ‘Flavia’ has a rugged country touch, whereas ‘Greta’ comprises shopping, one-shoulder, backpacks and clutch bags complete with a characterful embellished removable strap.

 www.campomaggi.com